seraogianluca/RoomBooking/docs/Manual.md

 ### 3.1.
 Insert a Student

-For intert a student, you have to choose the **option 1** and fill the data with the student name, lastname and a valid email.
+To insert a student choose the **option 1** from the menu and insert the information about the student.

 ```
-Insert the name of the student > Antonio
+Insert the name of the student > Name
-Insert the lastname of the Student > Bifecco
+Insert the lastname of the Student > Lastname
-Insert the email of the Student > antoniobifecco@studenti.unipi.it
+Insert the email of the Student > namelastname@studenti.unipi.it
 ```

-The student was successfully crated:
+The email must belong to @studenti.unipi.it domain.

+If the student is successfully created, the following message appears:

 ```
-Student: Antonio Bifecco added!
+Student: Name Lastname added!
 ```

 ### 3.2.
 Insert a Teacher

-For insert a teacher, you have to choose the **option 2** and fill the data with the teacher name, lastname and valid email.
+To insert a teacher choose the **option 1** from the menu and insert the information about the teacher.

 ```
-Insert the name of the Teacher > Pietro
+Insert the name of the Teacher > Name
-Insert the lastname of the Teacher > Ducange
+Insert the lastname of the Teacher > Lastname
-Insert the email of the Teacher > pietro.ducange@unipi.it
+Insert the email of the Teacher > namelastname@unipi.it
 ```

-The teacher was successfully crated:
+The email must belong to @unipi.it domain.

+If the teacher is successfully created, the following message appears:

 ```
-Teacher: Pietro Ducange added!
+Teacher: Name Lastname added!
 ```

 ### 3.3.
 Insert a Room

-For insert a new Room, the system have the option to:
+To insert a new Room, the system shows:

 ```
 Do you want to add a room in a existing building or add a new building?